Takeaways: Abortion backlash in Kansas, Greitens' collapse

 Greitens, they predicted, would be toxic in a general election.
 Democrats landed a strong recruit in beer heir Trudy Busch Valentine, who won her primary Tuesday.
 And the state’s Republican establishment prepared to put millions of dollars behind an independent candidate in the general election, potentially fracturing the GOP vote.

-But Greitens came on short Tuesday, finishing in a distant third behind Schmitt and U.S. Rep. Vicky Hartzler.
+But Greitens came up short Tuesday, finishing a distant third behind Schmitt and U.S. Rep. Vicky Hartzler.
 His campaign's tailspin can likely be traced back to March, when his ex-wife submitted a bombshell legal filing in the former couple's child custody case.

 Sheena Greitens said in a sworn statement that Eric Greitens had abused her and one of their young sons.
 She also said he displayed such “unstable and coercive behavior” in the lead-up to his 2018 resignation that others took steps to limit his access to firearms.